 This sounds great!
 But how does it work?
 Exact Data Match fingerprints sensitive data from structured sources, then watches for attempts to move the fingerprinted data.
 It starts with plain text from a database or Excel spreadsheet, which gets obfuscated—usually by hashing—for privacy reasons.
 With hashing, algorithms are applied to the data, turning it into shorter data strings (hashes), and those hashes are stored within the DLP solution.
 The same algorithms are then applied to all outbound traffic.
 So, when traffic that is hashed matches the hashes stored in the DLP solution, the transfer will be blocked or trigger an alert.

 Exact Data Match is a storage- and compute-intensive operation, requiring an underlying platform that accommodates its need for scale.

 To conclude, if you want to increase the security posture of your organization, reduce the frustration of end users due to unnecessarily blocked transactions, and spend more of your time investigating and remediating actual incidents of data loss instead of digging through the haystack of false positives, leverage Exact Data Match.

 For my part, I will continue weeding out misinformation until someone invents an algorithm that instantly identifies and blocks fake news.

-To see EDM in action, watch this video.
+To see EDM in action, watch.